lucky-media/width-field/README.md

 # Width Field

-A beautiful way to let users choose from custom widths.
+A beautiful way to let users choose custom widths.
 You can enable/disable when adding the Fieldtype to the Blueprint.

 ### Available Widths
 - Full